canonical/ubuntu-packaging-guide/README.rst

 This guide is often one of the first things that a new Ubuntu contributor will look at.
 Helping make it better can have a big impact.
 The actual articles can be found under the ``docs/`` directory in rst files.
 Images can be placed in the ``docs/images/`` folder.
 The html, js and css files can be found under ``docs/_static``.

+You can find the full documentation [here](https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/).

-The theme used in these docs is the "furo" theme, which has been modified to approach a more Ubuntu-esque appearance.
-The furo documentation has `instructions on how to change<https://github.com/pradyunsg/furo>`_ most of the theme's functionality.
+The theme used
+in these docs is the "furo" theme, which has been modified to approach a more Ubuntu-esque appearance.The furo documentation has [instructions on how to change] (https://github.com/pradyunsg/furo) most of the theme's functionality.

 If adding a new article, make sure to add it to the index page for the Diataxis section it belongs in.
 These indexes are in ``docs/`` and should be easy to